npikall/rubber-article/src/constructors.typ

+/*
+ * Copyright (c) 2025 npikall
+ *
+ * This is free software: you can redistribute it and/or modify
+ * it under the terms of the MIT License; see the LICENSE file for details.
+ *
-// This file contains functions that will generate some content.
+ * This file contains functions that will generate some content.
+ */

 #import "dependencies.typ": *
 #import "utils.typ": outlined